 Block Feeding Dos

 This strategy can be a lifesaver in some cases, as oversupply (aka “hyperlactation” or “overabundant milk production”) can decrease quality of life for both mother and baby.
-For a mother, the drawbacks include regularly full and uncomfortable breasts and recurring plugged ducts.
+For a mother, the drawbacks of making too much milk include regularly full and uncomfortable breasts and recurring plugged ducts.
 For the baby, oversupply can cause a very fast milk flow that can be hard to manage.
 In this case, block feeding used for no longer than 1 week can be a boon for both mother and baby.

 Block Feeding Don’ts